wangyi-fudan/wyhash/manuscript.md

 Despite the rich collection of hash functions and PRNGs, there may still be faster and better alternatives for some use cases.
 Speed, especially for short keys, is important for a hash functions in hash table applications.
 Speed is also important for PRNG for applications such as simulations.
 With this goal in mind, we propose a new hash function named as wyhash and a new PRNG named as wyrand.
 Both wyhash and wyrand are portable, fast and simple.
 They may be well suited for non-crypographic applications.

 # (D. Lemire: Claiming that it is fastest without any qualification is not prudent.
 The high speed relies fundamentally on the fact that you have a fast 64-bit multiplier that can produce the full product.
 [On some ARM processors, it is slower than splitmix](https://lemire.me/blog/2019/03/20/arm-and-intel-have-different-performance-characteristics-a-case-study-in-random-number-generation/).)
+Yi Wang: I still want to claim the fastest on x86-64 architecture.

 # (D. Lemire: You should not make any claim regarding security unless you can back it up with strong evidence.
 E.g., that one does not know how to invert a function is not a security feature.
 You have to prove that nobody else can (in some sense).)
+Yi Wang: Yes, we don't claim security.

 ----------------------------------------